Our Interview With Dr. Devra Davis

 dye didn’t get into the brain.
 That showed

-we have a blood-brain barrier protecting the brain.
+we have a blood-brain barrier protecting

 Then what he did was to perform the same experiment exposing the rat to a microwave-sized, pulsed digital radiofrequency signal before injecting the dye—and the brain turned blue.
 That was pretty powerful.